vehicle-lang/vehicle/CONTRIBUTING.md

 Test suite golden-tests: PASS
 ```

-The option `--test-show-details=always` asks the testing framework to print some details about the tests it is running, and `--test-option=--color=always` asks it to use colour.
+The option `--test-show-details=streaming` asks the testing framework to print some live details about the tests it is running, and `--test-option=--color=always` asks it to use colour.
 If you omit these options, the output is much less verbose, and looks like:

 ```
 Running 1 test suites...